genny-project/prj_genny/rules/rulesCurrent/shared/_BPMN_WORKFLOWS/XXX_Lin/ActionCache.md

     1. In the "I/O Parameters" tag,

-        1. "Output Data Mapping" add a new mapping from name "output", Data Type "life.genny.utils.OutputParam" -> To Data Item `outputMsg`, the from keyword "output" is the system default variable which cannot change, "outputMsg" declare an object that will content the output object from Drools, then allow BPMN process to reuse
+        1. "Output Data Mapping" add a new mapping from name "output", Data Type "life.genny.qwanda.utils.OutputParam" -> To Data Item `outputMsg`, the from keyword "output" is the system default variable which cannot change, "outputMsg" declare an object that will content the output object from Drools, then allow BPMN process to reuse
         2. "Input Data Mapping" add From Data Type "qMessage" To Name "qMessage" Data Type "life.genny.qwanda.message.QEventMessage"

     2. In the "Custom Task" tag